pepkit/divcfg/README.md

 # 1. Overview of PEP environment configuration

-To use PEP project objects (or `looper`) with a cluster resource manager (SGE, SLURM, *etc.*) or with linux containers (`docker`, `singularity`, *etc.*), you have to provide a few configuration settings.
-We refer to this as the *computing environment configuration*.
+PEPENV is a repository that contains configuration files that describe computing environments.
+We refer to this as a *computing environment configuration*.
+Its primary use is to configure different computing options for the [looper](http://looper.readthedocs.io)] pipeline submission engine.
+PEPENV enables `looper` to use cluster resource manager (SGE, SLURM, *etc.*) or with linux containers (`docker`, `singularity`, *etc.*).
 This repository provides templates to help you set up cluster computing, containerized computing, or both.

 # 2. Setting up your environment

 ## Plugging into a compute environment where PEPENV is already deployed

-For server environments where `looper` is being actively used, this repository already contains the correct configuration settings.
+For server environments where `looper` is being actively used, this repository already contains plug-and-play configuration files.
 If you're lucky enough to be at one of these places, set-up is very simple.
 Here's a list of pre-configured computing environments:

    * `uva_rivanna.yaml`: [Rivanna cluster](http://arcs.virginia.edu/rivanna) at University of Virginia
    * `cemm.yaml`: Cluster at the Center for Molecular Medicine, Vienna